-Another exciting interview for all of you today on how to become a Virtual Assistant.
+I have another exciting interview for all of you today on how to become a virtual assistant.

-Lately, I have been seeing the rising trend of Virtual Assistants.
-This is quickly becoming a very in-demand work-at-home job as an online virtual assistant.
+Lately, I have been seeing the rising trend of people working remotely as virtual assistants.
+Being an online virtual assistant is quickly becoming a very in-demand work-at-home job as an online virtual assistant.

-One thing I see in many Facebook groups and other discussion forums is that many aspiring VA’s are confused about how to price their services, do they charge per hour or per project, etc.
+One thing I see in many Facebook groups and other discussion forums is that many aspiring VAs are confused about how to price their services; e.g., do they charge per hour or per project, etc.

 And their biggest question is what is the best resource to start their VA career.

 To answer all these questions and more, I have the EXPERT Gina Horkey of Horkey Handbook.
-She is the creator of the FullyBookedVA.
-Her course is so popular that till now around 300 students have successfully started their VA careers.
+She is the creator of FullyBookedVA.
+Her course is so popular that till now around 300 students have successfully started their VA careers after taking it.

-What happened in a little more detail was that I was taking an online course, conversing back and forth with the creator and noticed that while he seemed to really want to get back to me in a timely manner, he was having trouble doing so.
-I brought the “problem” to his attention, proposed myself as the solution and asked him to hire me.
+What happened in a little more detail was that I was taking an online course, conversing back and forth with the creator, and I noticed that while he seemed to really want to get back to me in a timely manner, he was having trouble doing so.
+I brought the “problem” to his attention, proposed myself as the solution, and asked him to hire me.

 And he said yes!